-Second, you must show that you were simultaneously aware of the death or serious injury of an immediate family member.
+Second, you must show that you were simultaneously aware of an immediate family member’s death or serious injury.
 As the Court of Appeals explained in Bovson v.
-Sanperi, the plaintiff’s wife, daughter, and son knew that he was involved in a car accident when it happened, although they did not see it; they were able to hear and feel the accident and the impact on the car where their father was seated.
+Sanperi, the plaintiff’s wife, daughter, and son knew that he was involved in a car accident when it happened.
+Although they did not see it, they could hear and feel the accident and the impact on the car where their father was seated.

 Third, the injured person must be an immediate family member.
 That means a father, son, daughter, mother, brother, or sister to have a Zone of Danger claim.
 No other familial relationships are recognized under New York law.